This information will help you improve your sleep when you’re at home.

 - Finish eating dinner at least 3 hours before you want to go to sleep.

-- Keep the bedroom quiet, dark, and cool.
-If you cannot make your bedroom dark, use a sleep mask.
+- Keep your bedroom quiet, dark, and cool.
+If you can’t make your bedroom dark, use a sleep mask.

-- If noise is a problem, try earplugs or white noise such as a CD with ocean sounds.
+- If noise is a problem, try earplugs or white noise, such as a playlist with ocean sounds.

 - Switch to a heavier or lighter blanket as the seasons change.

-- Do not watch TV, use the computer, or talk on the phone while lying on your bed.
+- Don’t watch TV, use the computer or smartphone, or talk on the phone while lying in bed.
 Use your bed only for sleep and sexual activity.

-- Avoid letting pets sleep in your bedroom because their movements may wake you up.
+- Avoid letting pets sleep in your bedroom because they may move and wake you up.

 - A warm bath

-- If you can’t get your mind off of your worries, make a list of things you are worried about.
-Then, write down what you can do to decrease that worry.
+- If you can’t get your mind off your worries, make a list of things you’re worried about.
+Then, write down what you can do to stop or lessen that worry.
 For example, you may ask your doctor about a symptom or talk about your fears with a friend or family member.
 Tell yourself that you will do those things the next day.

-- Turn your clocks around.
+- Turn your clocks so that you can’t see them.
 Staring at the clock can keep you awake and worried.

-- Make sure the floor is clear of objects, including clothes and area rugs.
+- Make sure the floor around your bed is clear so that you will not trip and fall.